Now That's What I Call Music! discography: Release dates

-Now re-issues of the original UK numbered series (2018-2024)
+Now re-issues of the original UK numbered series (2018–2024)

 For the 25th anniversary of Now in 2009 and the release of Now 100 in summer 2018, the first Now album was re-compiled and re-issued.
-From the release of Now 102 in 2019 to Now 118 in 2024, the corresponding Now album from 100 volumes prior would be re-compiled and re-issued on double-CD sets on the same day.
-Due to licensing issues, these re-compiled versions sometimes use alternative mixes such as album versions.
+From the release of Now 102 in 2019 until Now 118 in 2024, the corresponding Now album from 100 volumes prior would be re-compiled and re-issued on double-CD sets on the same day.
+Due to licensing issues, these re-compiled versions sometimes use alternative mixes, such as album versions.
 Sometimes, tracks are missing where it has not been possible to license the song.